MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/enterprise-voice-solution/pstn-connectivity.md

 - Time division multiplexing (TDM) PBX, with a stand-alone PSTN gateway.

 > [!NOTE]
 > Media bypass will not interoperate with every PSTN gateway, IP-PBX, and SBC.
 Microsoft has tested a set of PSTN gateways and SBCs with certified partners and has done some testing with Cisco IP-PBXs.
-Media bypass is supported only with products and versions listed on Unified Communications Open Interoperability Program - Lync Server at [https://go.microsoft.com/fwlink/p/?linkId=214406](https://go.microsoft.com/fwlink/p/?linkId=214406).
+Media bypass is supported only with products and versions listed at [Unified Communications Open Interoperability Program - Lync Server](https://go.microsoft.com/fwlink/p/?linkId=214406).

-For details about partners who offer Enterprise Voice solutions, see the Microsoft Unified Communications Partners website at [https://go.microsoft.com/fwlink/p/?linkId=202836](https://go.microsoft.com/fwlink/p/?linkId=202836).
+For details about partners who offer Enterprise Voice solutions, see the [Microsoft Unified Communications Partners website](https://go.microsoft.com/fwlink/p/?linkId=202836).

-For details about partners who offer Enterprise Voice hardware solutions, including PSTN gateways, see the Microsoft Unified Communications Partners website [https://go.microsoft.com/fwlink/p/?linkId=202836](https://go.microsoft.com/fwlink/p/?linkId=202836).
+For details about partners who offer Enterprise Voice hardware solutions, including PSTN gateways, see the [Microsoft Unified Communications Partners website](https://go.microsoft.com/fwlink/p/?linkId=202836).